MirisWisdom/Albumin/doc/readme.md

 # Documentation

-This directory contains the documentation for the concept and mechanisms of Gunloader:
+This directory contains the documentation for the concept and mechanisms of Albumin:

 - [Album](./album.md)
 - [Track](./track.md)